kdberends/coral/README.rst

 What's in a name
 ===============================================================================
 Coral stands for 'correlated output regression analysis'.
 Coral is also fish-eggs, which with some imagination can be thought of as complicated 3D dotty plots.
-And dotty plots are the real stuff of science, aren't it.
+And dotty plots are the real stuff of science, aren't they.

 Coral is based on an earlier 'mfps' package [#r1]_ and can be seen as the successor to that code.
 Changes include a refactor to Python 3.6+, support for non-linear response, more analysis tools and some functionality tests.